(1) Towards global decarbonization through collaboration between Japanese companies and the government

 - Construction of robust, highly efficient, and cleaner next-generation electric power transmission networks that can respond to the increase of renewable energy and digitalization is a matter of urgency in many countries.

-- The WG was established in May 2022 to seek for such project in Indonesia as a part of achieving the METI's AETI scheme.
+- The WG was established in May 2022 to seek for such project in Indonesia as a part of achieving the AZEC scheme.

-- The meetings and discussions are underway to strengthen inter-island electric power transmission networks in Indonesia and a memorandum of understanding (MOU) for cooperation among the parties concerned is also being considered.
+- Meetings and discussions are underway to strengthen inter-island electric power transmission networks in Indonesia and a memorandum of understanding (MOU) for cooperation is signed in May 2023 among the three parties.

 Waste to Energy